Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 16: October 31, 2021

+**Today's Progress** MDN A re-introduction to JavaScript.
+Strings and other types.

+**Thoughts:** This was good for me and fun.
+Even though I blocked time for coding today, it was very challenging to get started with all the Halloween stuff going on.
+Got it done!

+**Link to work:** [coding-challenges] (https://github.com/Jason-Hargrove/coding-challenges.git)

 ### Day 15: October 30, 2021

 **Today's Progress** Find Closest Value in a BST.
 Solved recursively and iteratively.

 **Thoughts:** It's gloomy and cold.
 Got a late start today and I don't regret it.

 **Link to work:** [coding-challenges] (https://github.com/Jason-Hargrove/coding-challenges.git)